luisadesouzamiranda/LogoSearchingBrandCrowd/README.md

 #### General info

-This project is a technical challenge for DeseignCrowd.
+This project is a technical challenge for DesignCrowd.

 #### Technologies